epfldata/sc-public/list-dsl/README.md

-In addition to lowering `ArrayBuffer` to `Array` and constructing memory management nodes, there are still language mismatches between Scala and C. For example, in Scala `if` statements can return values, whereas in C `if` statements can only have `Unit` (`void`) type (to be more precise conditionals `cond ? thenp : elsep` can return values other than `void` but we do not want to generate these expressions).
+In addition to lowering `ArrayBuffer` to `Array` and constructing memory management nodes, there are still language mismatches between Scala and C. For example, in Scala `if` statements can return values, whereas in C `if` statements can only have `Unit` (`void`) type (to be more precise conditionals `cond ? thenp : elsep` can return values other than `void` but because of the complication for implementing a block of statements in the branches, we do not generate these expressions).
 Furthermore, the data structures of Scala core library should also be transformed to their corresponding C version.
 To do so SC provides the `ScalaCoreToC` transformer which should be added in the transformation pipeline.